mpv-player/mpv/DOCS/man/en/options.rst

     options --colormatrix-input-range and --colormatrix-output-range.

     These options are not always supported.
 Different video outputs provide varying degrees of support.
-The gl and vdpau video output drivers usually offer full support.
+The opengl and vdpau video output drivers usually offer full support.
 The xv output can set the color space if the system video driver supports it, but not input and output levels.
 The scale video filter can configure color space and input levels, but only if the output